softwareconstruction240/softwareconstruction/chess/6-gameplay/gameplay.md

     ServerMessage <|-- LoadGameMessage
     ServerMessage <|-- ErrorMessage
     ServerMessage <|-- NotificationMessage
 ```

 ## WebSocket Interactions

-A client will instigate all interactions by sending a `UserGameCommand` to the server.
+A client will instigate all gameplay interactions by sending a CONNECT `UserGameCommand` to the server.
 We refer to the instigating client as the `Root Client`.
 The server will receive this Command and send appropriate `ServerMessages` to all clients connected to that game.

 When sending a `Notification` that refers to one of the clients, the message should use the Clients username.
 (E.g., `Bob left the game`).